DocToTable - PDF to Excel Converter

 2. If the document is scanned, let OCR finish.
 Zoom in to verify numerals and punctuation.

-3. Identify the header row on page 1 (e.g., Date, Description, Debit, Credit, Balance).
-Ensure the header selection matches your target import schema.
+3. Identify the header row on page 1 (e.g., Date, Description, Debit, Credit, Balance) and check that the detected output matches your target import schema.

 4. For subsequent pages, check that columns align with the first page.
-Minor nudges to column boundaries keep data consistent.
+Normalize the downloaded spreadsheet if a column needs cleanup.

 5. Exclude non‑table regions: